 - support in the workplace to create a portfolio of evidence that highlights the skills and competencies they have developed in the workplace

 - Regular progress reviews

 How will you, the employer, need to support your apprentice?

-You will also be committed to allow your apprentice to attend all planned day release training and assessment activity at the Leaping Man Academy or through Virtual Classrooms.
+You will also be committed to allow your apprentice to attend all planned day release training and assessment activity at the Swift Academy or through Virtual Classrooms.
 Apprentices will also need time to undertake E-learning, research and other personal development on work time.
 This includes time spent completing work based assignments and projects to support their portfolio development.